zchee/neovim-wiki/Unit-tests.md

 Automated testing is essential for a project that aims to receive contributions from the community, it assists the project in growing faster without worrying about broken features.
 Pull requests that commit unit tests for existing functions will be given priority.

-In Neovim, unit testing is achieved by compiling it as a shared library that can be loaded and called by luajit's [ffi module](http://luajit.org/ext_ffi.html).
-The ffi module is capable of parsing very basic C headers (no conditional directives or macro expansions), and we'll make use of this to avoid writing any glue C code.
+In Neovim, unit testing is achieved by compiling it as a shared library that can be loaded and called by luajit's [FFI module](http://luajit.org/ext_ffi.html).

 Each module must have a separate test script (written in lua) in the test/unit directory.
 It might be possible to get started real fast by looking at existing [examples](https://github.com/neovim/neovim/tree/master/test/unit), but to get a deeper understanding of how this works, the best place is the ffi module [documentation](http://luajit.org/ext_ffi.html).